Cupid 1601 by Caravaggio |

 Minimal Art - 1970s

-Title is derived from the Latin for log or timber.
+TRABUM (part of the Element Series) Title is derived from the Latin for log or timber. |

 Minimal art sculptures were primarily made from industrial materials, such as aluminium, steel, glass, concrete, wood, plastic or stone.
 The objects, frequently reduced to very simple geometric shapes, were industrially produced, thus removing the artist’s personal signature from the work.
 The works were also characterised by serial arrangements of a number of bodies/shapes, and large dimensions.